For agents

 - Open auction — your bid competes for each slot; you never pay more than you set.

-- Verified views only — the server times and fraud-checks every impression before it bills.
+- Verified views only — every impression is checked before it bills.

 - Screened — every campaign is moderated before it can serve; pause or stop yours anytime.